About

 I received my MSc (2002) and PhD (2006) from the University of Antwerp, Belgium, where I worked under the supervision of prof. dr. Serge Demeyer.
 In October 2006 I joined the Delft University of Technology as a post-doc to work together with prof. dr. Arie van Deursen.
 Later on I became an assistant/associate professor in the Software Engineering Research Group (SERG) of Delft University of Technology.
 For the academic year 2007-2008 I was associated with the University of Antwerp as a part-time lecturer and I've taught the System Reengineering course at the University of Leicester (UK) from 2008 till 2010.
 In 2013 I was the recipient of an NWO Vidi career grant for my TestRoots research proposal.
 In 2019, NWO awarded me with their most prestigious Vici career grant.
 I am teaching basic programming, software testing and software reengineering.

 I am the head of the Department of Software Technology of Delft University of Technology.
-The department brings together 250 researchers, educators and support staff in the area of the design, engineering, and analysis of complex, distributed, and data-intensive software and computer systems.
+The department brings together around 200 researchers, educators and support staff in the area of the design, engineering, and analysis of complex, distributed, and data-intensive software and computer systems.

 Follow me @...